seabbs/getTBinR/README.md

 docker run -d -p 8787:8787 -e USER=getTBinR -e PASSWORD=getTBinR --name getTBinR seabbs/gettbinr
 ```

 The rstudio client can be accessed on port `8787` at `localhost` (or your machines ip).
 The default username is getTBinR and the default password is getTBinR.
+Alternatively, access the development environment via [binder](https://mybinder.org/v2/gh/seabbs/getTBinR/master?filepath=vignettes%2Fintro.Rmd?urlpath=rstudio).